Credit for Non-Law Courses (L)

 - Statement of purpose for taking the course as related to (b) above.

-- Requests for the approval of below 7000-Level non-law courses within the guidelines given above must be referred to the Standards Committee.
-The Associate Dean may approve 7000-9999 level courses.
+- Requests for the approval of below 7000-Level non-law courses within the guidelines given above must be referred to the Standards and Readmissions Committee.
+The Associate Dean for Academic Affairs may approve 7000-9999 level courses.

-- For purposes of calculating GPA, non-law course are treated as Satisfactory/Unsatisfactory courses.
+- For purposes of calculating GPA, non-law course are treated as S/U courses.